Anthony4m/mars/docs/tutorial.md

 2. **Experiment with functions** and control flow
 3. **Check the test suite** in `evaluator/evaluator_test.go` for more examples
 4. **Contribute** to implement missing features like array/struct runtime support

+### Want to Contribute?

+If you're interested in contributing to Mars, check out our [Contributing Guide](../CONTRIBUTING.md) for:

+- Development setup instructions
+- Coding standards and guidelines
+- Current development priorities
+- How to submit pull requests
+- Good first issues for beginners